Parents of India rape victim decry fashion shoot that evokes attack

 The woman, a 23-year-old physiotherapist, was lured onto an unlicensed bus in New Delhi and repeatedly raped and tortured by five men and a teenager.
 She later died of her injuries.

 Of the six accused of her rape and murder, one committed suicide in jail and four were sentenced to death.
-The teenager was remanded in a juvenile reform center.
+The teenager was remanded in a juvenile reform centre.

 The pictures for the fashion spread were taken by Mumbai photographer Raj Shetye and posted this week on the photography site Behance.